 These are just two of the stories.
 There are many more that will capture your imagination when you visit.

-You can easily spend an hour or two inside the Frank Slide Interpretative Centre but don’t leave without hiking the 1.5 kilometre Frank Slide Trail.
+You can easily spend an hour or two inside the Frank Slide Interpretative Centre but don’t leave without hiking the 1.5 km Frank Slide Trail.

 Will Turtle Mountain slide again?